frontenddogma/web-development-glossary/manuscript/m.md

 : A mobile-centered web development and publishing framework similar to Accelerated Mobile Pages (AMP).
 MIP was released in 2016 by Baidu. ℹ︎&nbsp;[mipengine.org](https://www.mipengine.org/)

 Mobilegeddon
 : A name for Google’s search engine algorithm update of April 21, 2015.
-The term “Mobilegeddon” was coined by Chuck Price in a post written for _Search Engine Watch_ on March 9, 2015.
-The term was then adopted by webmasters and web-developers.
+The term “Mobilegeddon” was coined by Chuck Price in a post written for _Search Engine Watch_ on March 9, 2015, and then adopted by webmasters and web developers.
 The main effect of the update was to give priority to websites that display well on smartphones and other mobile devices.
 The change did not affect searches made from a desktop computer or a laptop.&nbsp;[†](#w-mobilegeddon)

 Mocha
 : → JavaScript